Leslie Roberts: Global News

 In September 2001, Roberts was recruited by CanWest's Toronto division to be a co-anchor with Beverly Thomson of the station's supper time news show.
 Roberts arrived just a week before the terrorist attacks of September 11, 2001.
 The news team included meteorologist Michael Kuss and sports director Jim Tatti.
 From June 2010 until August 2013, his co-anchor was former CITY-TV anchor Anne Mroczkowski, who replaced Anne-Marie Mediwake after she moved to CBC News.
 Roberts was the show's sole anchor from August 2013 until his resignation.
 He also hosted Global Ontario's 11 pm news broadcast for several years.
-As well as Focus Ontario, the country's longest running political show, which he co-hosted with former Ontario Progressive Conservative leader John Tory, now the Mayor of Toronto.
+As well as Focus Ontario, the country's longest running political show, which he co-hosted with former Ontario Progressive Conservative leader and later Mayor of Toronto, John Tory.

 In 2013, Roberts became the co-host with Liza Fromer on the national edition of Global and Shaw Media's The Morning Show in addition to his News Hour duties.

 On January 8, 2015, Global Television announced that they had suspended Roberts indefinitely pending the company's investigation of alleged conflict of interest following a Toronto Star report that revealed Roberts had equity in a public relations firm, clients of which had appeared on his programs, and for whom he had rendered communications consulting, without disclosure to colleagues or viewers.

 Roberts resigned from Global News a week later.
 He issued a statement that read: "I am resigning my position as News Anchor and Executive Editor of Global Toronto effective immediately.
 I regret the circumstances, specifically a failure to disclose information, which led to this outcome.
 Over the past 15 years, I have worked within a news organization and among colleagues who are the best in the business.
 For that privilege, I will always be grateful."
 Global News issued a memo to its staff stating that: "Leslie Roberts has resigned, effective immediately, from his position as Anchor and Executive Editor of Global Toronto, and co-host of The National Morning Show.
 In light of the findings of an internal investigation, conducted on the basis of our Business Conduct Standards and the Global News Journalistic Principles and Practices, Global News is satisfied with today’s outcome."